asengupta/avishek.net/_posts/2021-09-29-functional-analysis-proof-tactics.md

   This works when the distance metric is a "sup" metric like in $$l^\infty$$ space.
   The set is also uncountable, since there are uncountable number of such sequences, and thus can be paired with arbitrary sets to disprove separability.
 - **Proofs about closed sets can be simplified by considering known properties of open sets, and then taking their duals.** The direct proof would involve proving properties about sequences which converge to limits, and assuming those limits are contained in closed sets.
-- For establishing set membership relations, start with assuming one side (say, the left side), then breaking it down into cases.
+- **For establishing set membership relations**, start with assuming one side (say, the left side), then breaking it down into cases.
 Then, expand membership into the right hand side.